wfeely/farsiNLPTools/README.md

 Downloadable as TurboParser model file from www.ark.cs.cmu.edu/TurboParser.
 Compatible with TurboParser v2.0.2.
 Please note this is *not* the current version of TurboParser; this dependency parser model is not tested with newer versions of TurboParser.

 (2) Part-of-Speech Tagger:
 farsi_tagger.model file downloadable here.
 Please see www.ark.cs.cmu.edu/TurboParser for instructions on how to use this POS tagger.
-Compatiable with TurboTagger v2.0.2.
+Compatible with TurboTagger v2.0.2.
 Please note this is *not* the current version of TurboTagger; this part-of-speech tagger model is not tested with newer version of TurboTagger.

 (3) Farsi Text Normalizer:
 Downloadable as a python script.